VHS Revival revisits the ’80s cult classic that never was

 When that futility becomes more literal, Harry is spurned into action, limply heroic as he wanders the city streets waving a pistol.
 Suddenly he takes charge of a life that has so far meandered, and when he catches up with his love in the tower block apartment where she lives with her mother, he does his best to keep the news from her as he searches for a helicopter pilot to fly them to safety.

 But as the rumours spread through the city like wildfire, society goes from civilisation to barbarism as annihilation looms large, and it becomes harder for Harry to keep the news from his belle, as citizens loot and pillage and try to grab a handful of whatever they can.
 Soon, guns and violence become the order of the day, the terrified and inconsolable firing upon each other at will.
-A wonderfully frenzied cameo by Kurt Fuller encapsulates this wanton hysteria, his character pacing up and down the roof of a skyscraper, screaming and gorging on Xanax as acting as an emblem of the hurried mess the world has gotten itself into.
+A wonderfully frenzied cameo by Kurt Fuller encapsulates this wanton hysteria, his character pacing up and down the roof of a skyscraper, screaming and gorging on Xanax, the personification of the hurried mess the world has gotten itself into.

 Julie Peters – People are gonna help each other, aren’t they?
 Rebuilding things?